ICFI/GTC/README.md

-Section 3 - Turning the Data into a Geojson File
+##Section 3 - Turning the Data into a Geojson File

 1. We checked github, someone else already built a tool to convert data in ESRI to GeoJson.
 Download this tool:  https://github.com/project-open-data/esri2open
 2. Convert your block groups to geojson

-Section 4 - Adding the Geojson to a Leaflet Web Map
+##Section 4 - Adding the Geojson to a Leaflet Web Map

 1. We are just going to use a leaflet sample for this.
 Go to http://leafletjs.com/examples/choropleth-example.html
-2. Save the demo as a local html file.
-Re-source the libraries it is referencing to be remote libraries.
+2. Save the demo as a local html file in your localhost directory.
+3. Re-source the libraries it is referencing to be remote libraries. (line 10, 49, 50)
+3. Change the lat/long and zoom (line 54)
+4. Change what key is being user for the hover legend (lines 73 to 75)
+5. Change legend breaks (Line 83)
+6. Change key you are symbolizing on (Line 100)
+7. Change json variable to be new name (line 140)
+8. Change legend breaks (line 153)